 - Three Lakes

-Wisconsin is an ideal place for all sport lovers, museum lovers, wine and beer lovers, foodies, etc. In short, it has something special for every traveler.
+Wisconsin is ideal for all sports, museums, wine and beer lovers, foodies, etc. In short, it has something special for every traveller.

 Facts about Wisconsin

 - Wisconsin gets its name from an indigenous American term that signifies the act of collecting water.

 - The first generation miners from Wisconsin used to carve out homes on the hillsides or reside at the shafts themselves.
 This habit resembled the Badgers.
 This is the reason why the state has got the pet name Badger State.

 - Wisconsin is among the leading producers of cheese in the USA.
 Its dairy agriculture has been assisted a lot by helpful climatic, topographic and soil conditions.

 - Wisconsin is also referred to as “America’s Dairyland” because it is the largest dairy producer in the country.